JLLeitschuh/security-research/bulk-pr-generation/temporary-directory-hijacking/PR_MESSAGE.md

 This PR was generated because the following chain of calls was detected in this repository in a way that leaves this project vulnerable.
 `File.createTempFile(..)` -> `file.delete()` -> either `file.mkdir()` or `file.mkdirs()`.

+### Impact

+This vulnerability can have one of two impacts depending upon which vulnerability it is.

+ 1. Temporary Directory Information Disclosure - Information in this directory is visable to other local users, allowing a malicious actor co-resident on the same machine to view potentially sensitive files.
+ 2. Temporary Directory Hijacking Vulnerability - Same impact as 1. above, but also, ther local users can manipulate/add contents to this directory.
+If code is being executed out of this temporary directory, it can lead to local priviledge escalation.

 ## Temporary Directory Hijacking

 This vulnerability exists because the return value from `file.mkdir()` or `file.mkdirs()` is not checked to determine if the call succeeded.
 Say, for example, because another local user created the directory before this process.